-- (1) The President/CEO will appoint a bid challenge committee to act on complaints registered pursuant to this policy. - (2) The committee will be made up of a chair and three YWCHSB staff members.
-The chair will be appointed from the Executive branch of YWCHSB.
-Persons involved in the procurement process under review will not be appointed to the committee. - (3) Within the limits of this policy, the committee may establish its own rules of procedure.
+- (1) The p - (2) resident will appoint a bid challenge committee to act on complaints registered pursuant to this policy. - (3) The committee will be made up of a chair and three board staff members.
+The chair will be appointed from the Executive branch of the board.
+Persons involved in the procurement process under review will not be appointed to the committee. - (4) Within the limits of this policy, the committee may establish its own rules of procedure.